christinalicence/stride/docs/README.md

 ## 1. User Experience
 ### a.
 Purpose of the Website

-This is a web application designed to help people formulate ongoing exercise plans with the help of AI taking in to account any injuries or limitations, such as a long term knee injury.
+This is a web application designed to help people create personalised exercise plans with the help of AI taking into account any injuries or limitations, such as a long term knee injury.
 The application also strives to create a community where you can follow people and comment on their profiles.
-The idea is that the site will be a positivie place that helps people stay fit, healthy, happy and connected, even if they have injures and/or long term limitations in their exercise.
+The idea is that the site will be a positive place that helps people stay fit, healthy, happy and connected, even if they have injuries and/or long term limitations in their exercise.
 The site is designed to one day make it compatible with smart watches (eg Garmin or Apple) to be able to upload your exercise plan on to your watch to follow.
-This is any the AI returns the plans in a JSON format.
+This is why the AI returns the plans in a JSON format.

 ### b.
 User Stories

 #### First Story

-User A has a long term knee injury that means they avoid jumpling and high impact exercises.
-Every exercise plan they find online seems to suggest this as part of their routines and they are looking for a plan that will adapt to their speicific needs.
+User A has a long term knee injury that means they avoid jumping and high impact exercises.
+Every exercise plan they find online seems to suggest this as part of their routines and they are looking for a plan that will adapt to their specific needs.

  - They needs to be able to tell the AI that generates the plan about their specific exercise needs for a plan.
  - It is useful for them if the site can remember their injury and build long term progression goals/plans.

+ *Acceptance Criteria*  - Users need to be able to save information to their profiles
+                        - The Plans need to draw on this information when they are created

 #### Second Story